SuperJunlw/ColdPlayWebsite/README.md

 # ColdPlayWebsite
 A website about ColdPlay.
-Created using HTML and CSS
+Created using HTML5 and CSS3

 Includes a about page, index page, and home page.